Post

 The remaining problem is how to set the argument.
 As we saw earlier, to launch a shell using the system function, we need to put the address of “/bin/sh” into the rdi register.
 Is it possible to set a value in the rdi register while also transferring control to the system function?

 Here, the key point is how the ret instruction works.
 The ret instruction pops the return address from the stack and transfers control to that address.
 However, this behavior relies on the assumption that a function is called via a call instruction, which pushes the return address onto the stack.
 In a “normal” program, this assumption holds true, but with a buffer overflow, we can control the values on the stack and thus break this assumption.
 In fact, as we saw earlier, by overwriting the return address of the main function, we redirected control to the system function.
-In this case, the system function is invoked not by a call instruction but via a ret instruction.
+In this case, system is invoked via a ret instruction rather than a call instruction.

 Even in this case, the system function executes the ret instruction according to the (incorrect) assumption that the function was called via a call instruction (in reality, the value in the rdi register is an invalid address, so the program will terminate with a SEGFAULT before reaching it).
 Because we can control the values on the stack, we can also freely control the address that is popped by this ret instruction.
 By repeating this process, we can use code fragments that end with a ret instruction, called ROP gadgets, to execute arbitrary operations.
 This technique is known as ROP (Return-Oriented Programming).

 As an example, let’s run the following code.
-0x401258 is the address of the main function, and 0x4012c8 is the address of a ret instruction.
+0x401204 is the address of the main function, and 0x401270 is the address of a ret instruction.
 You can find these addresses using the readelf or objdump commands:

 1